StreamingCS/KafkaConnectOnAKS/README.md

 <img width="756" alt="image" src="https://github.com/StreamingCS/KafkaConnectOnAKS/assets/111465454/e3b3a699-0379-42ca-921a-01c0973f30ce">

-- Park of the Network planning is the DNS resolution.
+- Part of the Network planning is the DNS resolution.
 In this demo we used 2 DNS private zone (1 for CC and 1 for MSSQL Private endpoint) and linked both to VNet so they know the IP address.
 Optionally you could replace it with a DNS service.

 # Create AKS cluster